Elrond: Second Age

-During the War of the Elves and the dark lord Sauron in the Second Age, the king Gil-galad sent Elrond to the defence of Eregion against the Dark Lord.
+During the War of the Elves and the Dark Lord Sauron in the Second Age, the king Gil-galad sent Elrond to the defence of Eregion against the Dark Lord.
 Sauron destroyed Eregion and surrounded Elrond's army, but the dwarf-king Durin and the elf-king of Lórien, Amroth, attacked Sauron's rearguard.
 Sauron turned to fight them, and drove them back to Moria.
 Elrond was able to retreat north to a secluded valley, where he established the refuge of Imladris, later called Rivendell; he lived there through the Second and Third Ages.

 Near the end of the Second Age, the Last Alliance of Elves and Men was formed, and the army departed from Imladris to Mordor, led by Elendil and Gil-galad.
 Sauron killed both of them at the end of the siege of Barad-dûr.
-Elrond saw Elendil's son Isildur destroy Sauron's physical body and take the One Ring for himself; Elrond and Cirdan urged Isildur to destroy it, but he refused.
+Elrond saw Elendil's son Isildur destroy Sauron's physical body and take the One Ring for himself; Elrond and Círdan urged Isildur to destroy it, but he refused.
 Elrond served as Gil-galad's herald, and he and Círdan were entrusted with the two Elven Rings that Gil-galad held.
 Elrond and Círdan were the only ones to stand with Gil-galad when he fell.